 In a rights-based perspective sport is far more than a practical method of achieving development and peace.
 The opportunity to take part in and enjoy sport is a right in itself, which must be promoted and safeguarded.
-Sports activities and play are not just a means to an end, but the UN system and others thus have an obligation to ensure that opportunities for all to participate in sport and play are created, not obstructed.
+Sports activities and play are not just a means to an end, but tolerance.
+For example, sport is an excellent tool in public awareness and information campaigns.
+Well-organised sports activities are to ensure that this right is realised and respected.
+Political authorities, the UN system and others thus have an obligation to ensure that opportunities for all to participate in sport and play are created, not obstructed.

 A football team in Mozambique with T-shirts from Norway Cup 2003. also an end in themselves.
-The fact that the opportunity to take part in sport and play is viewed as a right, means that we have a responsibility to ensure that this right is realised and respected.
-Political authorities,
+The fact that the opportunity to take part in sport and play is viewed as a right, means that we have a responsibility